-The males slate-blue head and wings complement the reddish back and tail, he has dark markings on his light brown chest.
-The female has no blue on her wings and very light brown markings on her almost white chest with much more red on her head.
-Both have black and white markings on the face and the female has black bars on her back and her tail.
+The male’s slate-blue head and wings complement the reddish back and tail, he has dark markings on his light brown chest.
+The female has no blue on her wings and very light brown markings on her almost white chest with much redder on her head.
+Both have black and white markings on the face, and the female has black bars on her back and her tail.
 They bob their tails when they are perched.